“Embracing the Movement” by Cristina Jurado

 “Life From the Sky”

 Novelette.
-This isn’t a good time for alien life forms, no matter how simple and harmless, to land on Earth.
+This isn’t a good time for an alien life form, no matter how simple and harmless, to land on Earth.
 All the trouble it creates is not its fault.
 In its favor, it is silent, while the entire Earth seems to be a chorus of angry, arguing voices.

 Azimov’s Magazine, May/June 2018.